2 Voksne, 2 Børn

 Bilbytte ikke mulig

-Our flat is a "double upper" flat, which means that we have the top floor flat, with a Victorian bay window and high-ceilinged rooms, but also the attic-level space under the roof, where there are two further bedrooms (which makes four bedrooms in total) and a play room.
+Our flat is a "double upper" flat, which means that we have the top floor flat, with a Victorian bay window and high-ceilinged rooms, but also the attic-level space under the roof, where there are three further bedrooms (which makes five bedrooms in total) and a play room.
 From the living room, there is a view over playing fields and a children's playground towards the North, the Pentland hills towards the south (frequently with snow in winter) and the sunset in the west.
 The flat has many original features, such as wooden floors, fireplaces (not in use) and cornicing, but also a modern kitchen and bathroom with all modern amenities.

 Our flat is on the border between the historical Grange and Morningside areas of Edinburgh, about a 15 minute walk from the Meadows Park at the south of the city centre.
 Our home is in a very green area, with mature gardens, playing fields and a children's playground near the flat.
 Boutique-style shops can be found on Morningside Road (at the end of our street) and a Marks & Spencer's and a large Waitrose supermarket are located there as well.
 A choice of buses can take you to the centre of Edinburgh from there, if you prefer to take the bus.